oirlab/liger_iris_pipeline/docs/rop_pipeline.rst

-This creates a sample_rop.fits file in the working directory that is the processed
+This creates a sample_ramp_new_rop.fits file in the working directory that is the processed